gpiechnik2/senter/README.md

 # Senter

 An application to streamline and automate the development of SEO for websites and articles.
-More about functionalities in [this](https://github.com/gpiechnik2/senter#functionalities) section.
+More about functionalities and modules in [this](https://github.com/gpiechnik2/senter#functionalities) section.

 ## Setup